 - Teeth are extracted surgically (where appropriate) so the gum is stitched closed.

 Pet dental health is particularly important for each pet’s lifelong, overall health.
-The team at Blythwood recommends ongoing, at-home pet dental care to preserve your pet’s oral well-being.
+The vet dentist team at Blythwood recommends ongoing, at-home pet dental care to preserve your pet’s oral well-being.
 We recommend a range of select dental health care products, which are used by veterinarians with our pets.
-These include pet toothpaste, but also products that are easy to use, such as treats, supplements, and more!
+These include pet toothpaste and products that are easy to use, such as treats, supplements, and more!
+There are liquids that can be added to your pet’s water to help reduce plaque build-up and reduce bad breath (halitosis) as well as veterinary dental diets.
 We can help you choose and utilise the best products for your pet’s lifestyle and needs.